nathansamuell/groundStation/docs/about/about.md

 # About Us

-GroundStation started as Nathan's solo project for AIAA-UH to perform some menial rocket monitoring tasks.
+FlightControl started as Nathan's solo project for AIAA-UH to perform some menial rocket monitoring tasks.
 It has since expanded into a comprehensive application in its own right, developed and engineered by the Avionics Team @ AIAA-UH!

 ## Say Hello to the Dev Team!